-In order to clear the XIV system history from irregularities (i.e. machine re-purposing), you can clear the machine history that is collected by the IBM Hyper-Scale Manager and start gathering data from scratch.
+To clear the XIV system history from irregularities (that is, machine re-purposing), you can clear the machine history that is collected by IBM Hyper-Scale Manager and start gathering data from scratch.
 You can reset the capacity data for a single XIV system, or for all of the systems that are managed by the IBM Hyper-Scale Manager.

-Note: The system has to be tracked in order for its data to be reset.
+Note: The system has to be tracked for its data to be reset.